By Deborah Jeanne Sergeant

 At medical spas, many of the procedures are more invasive in nature and are performed by or overseen by a medical doctor, physician assistant or nurse practitioner.
 Any elective services they provide are generally not covered by health insurance.

 Many medical spas, like Quetell’s, function as an extension of a plastic surgery office or sometimes a dermatologic office, visit their website to know more.
-State law doesn’t specify the specialty; however, a physician or physician extender must oversee the medical spa’s more advanced and invasive procedures.
+State law doesn’t specify the specialty; however, a physician or physician extender must oversee the medical spa’s more advanced and invasive procedures, it is important to read and get more info on anesthesia.

 In addition to the procedures, the products offered at a medical spa are medical grade in nature, with an emphasis on quality of life.
 The services at Quetell’s office include laser skin resurfacing, laser hair removal, microdermabrasion, chemical and micro peels, photo facials, Botox injections, tattoo removal, Retin-A treatments, and collagen injections.